 Professor Jayne Tierney

 Each man with prostate cancer is unique, so we don’t want to rely on a one-size fits all approach to his treatment.
-I’m so grateful to the men who took part in these clinical trials, because we can explore their data further to find a better, more tailored fit for each.
-This research could impact the lives of men worldwide.
+I’m so grateful to the men who took part in these clinical trials, allowing us to explore their data further to find a better, more tailored fit for each.
+This research is impacting the lives of men worldwide.

 Professor Jayne Tierney University College London